Depression: Types, Associated Conditions, and Online Support. Helping Individuals, Professionals & Carers

 9. Atypical Depression

 Prevalence: Prevalence rates vary, but it is less common than other types of depression.
-Symptoms: Mood reactivity (mood improves in response to positive events), increased appetite and weight gain, excessive sleepiness (hypersomnia), leaden paralysis (heavy feeling in arms or legs), rejection sensitivity.
+Symptoms: Mood reactivity (mood improves in response to positive events), increased appetite and weight gain, excessive sleepiness (hypersomnia), leaden paralysis (a feeling of heaviness in the arms or legs), and rejection sensitivity.
 Causes: Genetic, biological, and environmental factors.
 Treatment: Counselling and antidepressants.
 Reference: Atypical Depression

 10. Disruptive Mood Dysregulation Disorder (DMDD)